201 KAR 38:060. Code of ethics.

 (4) Upon a showing of impairment due to mental or physical incapacity or the abuse of alcohol or other substances which may negatively impact the practice of pastoral counseling;

-(5) If he misrepresented or concealed a material fact in obtaining a certificate or seeking reinstatement of a certificate, or seeking renewal of a certificate;
+(5) If he misrepresented or concealed a material fact in obtaining a license or seeking reinstatement of a license, or seeking renewal of a license;

 (6) If he has refused to comply with an order issued by the board; or